 - Note that unlike most coasters, the front of the train, rather than the back, seems to deliver more airtime and a more intense ride.

-- Location: Six Flags Great Adventure
+- Location: Six Flags Great Adventure in Jackson, New Jersey

 The unique and impressive design of the huge 36-passenger trains is evident as they pull into the loading station.
 The cars’ low-slung-sides and raised seats leave riders exposed.
 Since there are no inversions, there are no over-the-shoulder harnesses.
 A single, unobtrusive T lap bar ratchets Nitro’s passengers into place and contributes to their sense of vulnerability.